 Binance is one of the largest cryptocurrency exchanges and the Binance Coin is the medium of exchange for the entire network.
 You can use your Binance Coin to trade and pay fees on the Binance cryptocurrency exchange.
 You can also use BNB on the BNB Chain ecosystem.

-Binance Coin is one of the bigger players in the space (top five), with a total market capitalization of $42.1 billion — although it’s primarily used to pay fees on the Binance exchange itself.
+Binance Coin is one of the bigger players in the space (top five), with a total market capitalization of about $50 billion — although it’s primarily used to pay fees on the Binance exchange itself.

 Read more: Binance.US Review